 While there’s no one particular leadership style that makes product teams successful, product managers who are willing to take the time to figure out what works best for their teams will set the course for successfully reaching a unified goal.

-Obviously, leaders don’t go it alone.
+Leaders don’t go it alone.
 A leader needs a team, and you don’t have to look very far to find people.
 It’s finding the right people that’s so challenging (and really, this is what keeps leaders awake at night).
-What should you be looking for as you build your all-star product team?
+So what should you be looking for as you build your all-star product team?

-Lea Hickman, former VP of Product Management at InVision (an award-winning SaaS-based product design collaboration platform) and Adobe, looks for these three traits in product managers, but they could be applied to just about any role:
+Lea Hickman, former VP of Product Management at InVision (an award-winning SaaS-based product design collaboration platform) and Adobe, looks for these three traits in product managers.
+Still, they could be applied to just about any role:

 It’s also helpful to establish a repeatable process for finding and vetting product managers, so you can continue to grow your team.

-If your company were a restaurant, would it be staffed with a bunch of short-order cooks who can replicate standard fare or expert chefs, each responsible for a specific aspect of a unique culinary experience?
+If your company were a restaurant, would it be staffed with many short-order cooks who can replicate standard fare or expert chefs, each responsible for a specific aspect of a unique culinary experience?

 Since 2012, Spotify has followed a product squad approach.
-Each squad is made up of eight people—developers and a product owner—and has real autonomy.
-Spotify has discovered that it can “develop significant expertise and intellectual capital across each functional area of its offering.
+Each squad comprises eight people—developers and a product owner—and has real autonomy.
+As a result, Spotify has discovered that it can “develop significant expertise and intellectual capital across each functional area of its offering.
 In other words, it can build teams of true industry experts, rather than a single large team of coding generalists.”
-Spotify thinks of its squads as independent startups.
+As a result, Spotify thinks of its squads as independent startups.

-Now that you’ve brought together the right people, everyone is going to get along swimmingly, right?
+Now that you’ve brought together the right people, everyone is going to get along swimmingly.
 Wrong.
 When people work together, there’s bound to be conflict.
 While conflict can feel counterproductive, it’s not necessarily a bad thing.
-At the heart of most conflict is passion and conviction.
+At the heart of the most conflict are passion and conviction.

 “Where there are passionate people, there will be conflict — and that’s a good thing.”

-Passion in one’s work is a beautiful thing.
-It fuels productivity, commitment, innovation and so much more.
+Passion is one’s work is a beautiful thing.
+It fuels productivity, commitment, innovation, and so much more.
 And it often leads to conflict.
-If developers coming head to head over the best solution to a problem or finding team members at odds because they will never see eye to eye as they simply don’t share the same functional vantage point is just another day at the office, take heart: Conflict can be constructive.
-In fact, many argue that conflict is crucial to making meaningful progress towards a unified goal.
+If you’re finding team members at odds because they don’t see eye to eye— it’s just another day at the office.
+Take heart: Conflict can be constructive.
+Many argue that conflict is crucial to making meaningful progress towards a unified goal.

-Unfortunately, many of us aren’t as well-equipped as we might like at navigating conflict (professional or otherwise), and more likely than not lacking the requisite skills to use conflict constructively.
+Unfortunately, many of us aren’t as well-equipped as we might like at navigating conflict (professional or otherwise).
+Moreover, we are more likely than not to lack the requisite skills to use conflict constructively.
 So how in the world do you work through conflict as a team and use it constructively?
-Joel Peterson, Chairman of JetBlue Airways and consulting professor at Stanford Graduate School of Business, believes that conflict can, in fact, be quite good for business and that “the key is to convert discord into opportunities for learning and growth.”
+Joel Peterson, Chairman of JetBlue Airways and consulting professor at Stanford Graduate School of Business, believes that conflict can be pretty good for business and that “the key is to convert discord into opportunities for learning and growth.”
 Peterson offers three strategies for turning conflict into opportunities.

-Even the smartest people on the planet who can skillfully resolve any conflict aren’t going to get anywhere fast if they aren’t on the same page.
+Even the most intelligent people on the planet who can skillfully resolve any conflict aren’t going to get anywhere fast if they aren’t on the same page.
 Your vision and strategy deserve better than being trapped in a static spreadsheet or siloed on a slide.

 Product roadmap software is a high-level tool designed to help product managers communicate a product’s strategy to multiple constituencies across the company.
 A product roadmap aligns people, vision, and strategy by giving you the ability to communicate your product’s high-level, strategic view.
 With a tool like ProductPlan, you can create and share live roadmaps with just a few clicks, quickly update your roadmap in real-time as decisions are made, easily share your roadmap to build consensus across your organization, introduce a consistent roadmap process across teams and use it to guide your all-star product team to victory.

 Building an all-star product team takes focus, but it’s well worth the effort.
-Which of these areas will you bring into focus this year?
+So which of these areas will you bring into focus this year?